thephez/backup-readme/core/markdown/core-examples-testing-applications.md

 Regtest wallets and block chain state (chainstate) are saved in the `regtest` subdirectory of the Dash Core configuration directory.
 You can safely delete the `regtest` subdirectory and restart Dash Core to start a new regtest.
 (See the [Developer Examples Introduction](core-examples-introduction) for default configuration directory locations on various operating systems. **Always back up mainnet wallets before performing dangerous operations such as deleting**.)

+The complete set of regtest-specific arguments can be found on the [`dashd` Arguments and  Commands page](dash-core-wallet-arguments-and-commands-dashd#regtest-options).

-# Devnet Mode
+# Devnet mode

 ## Overview

 Developer networks (devnets) have some aspects of testnet and some aspects of regtest.
 Unlike testnet, multiple independent devnets can be created and coexist without interference.
+Devnets can consist of nodes running on the same computer, on a small private network, or distributed across the internet.

-Each one is identified by a name which is hardened into a "devnet genesis" block along with the Dash Core devnet version.
-The devnet genesis block is automatically positioned at height 1.
-Validation rules will ensure that a <<glossary:node>> from `devnet=test1` never be able to accept blocks from `devnet=test2`.
+Each devnet is identified by a name which is hardened into a "devnet genesis" block that is automatically positioned at height 1.
+Validation rules ensure that a <<glossary:node>> from `devnet=test1` will not accept blocks from `devnet=test2`.
 This is done by checking the expected devnet <<glossary:genesis block>>.
+Also, the devnet name is put into the sub-version field of the [`version` message](core-ref-p2p-network-control-messages#version).
+If a node connects to the wrong <<glossary:network>>, it will immediately be disconnected.

 The genesis block of the devnet is the same as the one from regtest.
 This starts the devnet with a very low <<glossary:difficulty>>, allowing quick generation of a sufficient balance to create a <<glossary:masternode>>.

-The devnet name is put into the sub-version of the [`version` message](core-ref-p2p-network-control-messages#version) along with the devnet version.
-If a node connects to the wrong <<glossary:network>>, it will immediately be disconnected.

 ## Configuration